wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554C/AINA BADRISHA BINTI ZAMRI/README.md

 <br><br>

 During the warm-up phase, CPU usage started around 15%, with memory consumption at approximately 170 MB as the test initialized and virtual users (VUs) began connecting.
-As the load transitioned into the small and medium load stages, both CPU and memory utilization increased steadily to reach around 60–65% CPU and 270 MB RAM by the medium phase.
+As the load transitioned into the small and medium load stages, both CPU and memory utilization increased steadily, reaching around 60–65% CPU and 270 MB RAM by the medium phase.

-At the high load stage (100 VUs), resource utilization peaked and CPU usage climbed to roughly 80% while memory consumption reached about 310 MB, corresponding directly with the maximum number of active VUs.
-This behavior shows the expected linear scalability, where system resource consumption increases proportionally with simulated user load.
+At the high load stage (100 VUs), resource utilization peaked — CPU usage climbed to roughly 80%, while memory consumption reached about 310 MB, correlating directly with the maximum number of active VUs.
+This behavior demonstrates the expected linear scalability, where system resource consumption increases proportionally with simulated user load.

-Finally, during the cool-down stage, as virtual users ramped down, both CPU and memory usage dropped sharply back to baseline levels (≈30% CPU and ≈200 MB RAM) and confirming no remaining memory leaks or abnormal resource keeping after test completion.
+Finally, during the cool-down stage, as virtual users ramped down, both CPU and memory usage dropped sharply back to baseline levels (≈30% CPU and ≈200 MB RAM), confirming no residual memory leaks or abnormal resource retention after test completion.

 <br><br>